Introduction

 If you bit off a lot all at once, consider Start Stop Continue which is incredibly actionable and can isolate exactly which levers the team wants to adjust.

-When the team is frustrated by things outside their control
+When the team is frustrated by things outside their of control

 Sometimes you can't change what you can't change.